At Work with Anita

 For at least two years in the early 1960s the ANITA was the only electronic desktop calculator available world-wide and, since the price was competitive with the electrically-driven mechanical calculators of similar capabilities, it sold very well.

-ANITA Mk 8 calculators in use in the accounts office of Selfridges Ltd., the London department store, about 1963.
+Captioned: "The world's first electronic desk calculator, the Anita Mk.8, in use in the accounts department of Selfridges Ltd., the London department store, circa 1963."

 Operators converting from mechanical machines of the 'Comptometer' type to the new electronic ANITA calculators often complained initially that the key stroke was too light and did not give the feel of the mechanical machine.
 Also, they missed the noise of the mechanism which indicated that the calculation was taking place and went quiet when the calculation was completed.